jonas-dommes/ccc-reuse-analysis/README.md

 * From LLVM: `opt`, `llc`, `clang` and `clang++`.
 * From CUDA: `ptxas` and `fatbinary`.

+The project was tested with LLVM 9.0.1 and CUDA 10.1.

 ## Running a coarsened programm

 By default, the CUDA Coarsening Compiler operates in `dynamic` mode.
 This means that a bunch of differently coarsened kernels are compiled and linked into the target binary.
 By setting the `RPC_CONFIG` environment variable, you can then select at runtime which version of the kernel you would like to execute, although the choice can be made automatically in the future.